johnpatrickmorgan/TCACoordinators/README.md

 ## How does it work?

 This library uses [FlowStacks](https://github.com/johnpatrickmorgan/FlowStacks) for hoisting navigation state out of individual screens.
-This [blog post](https://johnpatrickmorgan.github.io/2021/07/03/NStack/) explains how that is achieved.
 FlowStacks can also be used in SwiftUI projects that do not use the Composable Architecture.

 ## Migrating from v0.8 and lower